 As their name implies, these insects benefit gardens and crops because they prey on insect species, such as aphids, whiteflies, and caterpillars.

-Despite their intimidating appearance, spined soldier bugs are types of insects that are not poisonous.
+Despite their intimidating appearance, spined soldier bugs are not poisonous insects.

-Spined soldier bugs are a type of predatory insect that is part of the family Pentatomidae.
+Spined soldier bugs are a type of predatory insect in the family Pentatomidae.
 They are easily recognizable by their bright colors and spined protrusions on their bodies.

 These bugs primarily feed on other insects, such as aphids, mites, caterpillars, and grasshoppers.
-While they are known to be beneficial to gardens and farms, they are not poisonous insects.
+While they are known to benefit gardens and farms, they are not poisonous insects.

-Minute pirate bugs are small black and white insects that can be found in gardens, fields, and woodlands.
+Minute pirate bugs are small black-and-white insects that live in gardens, fields, and woodlands.

-They are predatory, feeding on small insects such as aphids, thrips, mites, and caterpillars.
+They are predatory, feeding small insects such as aphids, thrips, mites, and caterpillars.

 They are insects that are not poisonous or dangerous to humans or other animals.
-In fact, they are beneficial as they help keep pests under control.
+In fact, they are beneficial, helping to keep pests under control.

-They can be identified by their small size (2–3 mm), black and white markings, and the unique shape of their wings.
+They can be identified by their small size (2–3 mm), black-and-white markings, and unique shape of their wings.

 Minute pirate bugs have a long, thin proboscis which they use to suck up their prey.
-They can produce a popping noise when disturbed by rapidly opening and closing their wings.
+When disturbed by rapidly opening and closing their wings, they can produce a popping noise.

-So the next time you see one of these fascinating creatures, don’t be afraid – they are types of insects that are not poisonous to you or your garden!
+So the next time you see one of these fascinating creatures, don’t be afraid—they are insects that are not poisonous to you or your garden!

 Ladybugs are probably one of the most recognizable insects, and they are types of insects that are not poisonous.